boardroom-inc/stateless/docs/DAO-tooling/frameworks/geth.md

 ---
-title: Geth - EthHub
+title: Snapshot - Stateless

 description: Geth is the Golang implementation of the Ethereum protocol.
 It is fast, open source software that is actively maintained.
 ---

-# Geth
+# Snapshot

 ## Summary